hardikp/hardikp.github.io/books.md

 ## 2023

+* The Self-Driven Child: The Science and Sense of Giving Your Kids More Control Over Their Lives
 * How to Talk So Teens Will Listen and Listen So Teens Will
 * How to Change Your Mind by Michael Pollan
 * *The Whole-Brain Child: 12 Revolutionary Strategies to Nurture Your Child's Developing Mind